getappmap/appmap-js/docs/navie/bring-your-own-model.md

 ## Bring Your Own Model (BYOM)

 <p class="alert alert-info">
-<b>This feature is in early access.</b> We currently recommend GPT4-Turbo from OpenAI via OpenAI or Microsoft Azure, and Mixtral-8x7B-Instruct-v0.1.
-Refer to the <a href="/docs/navie/bring-your-own-model.html#navie-ai-recommended-models">AppMap Recommended Models documentation</a> for more info
+  <b>This feature is in early access.</b>
+  We recommend choosing a model that is trained on a large corpus of both human-written natural language and code.
 </p>

-Another option is to use a different LLM entirely; you can use any OpenAI-compatible model running either locally or remotely.
-When configured like this, as in the BYOK case, Navie won't contact the AppMap hosted proxy and your conversations will stay private between you and the model.
+Navie currently supports any OpenAI-compatible model running locally or remotely.
+When configured like this, as in the BYOK case, Navie won't contact the AppMap hosted proxy and your conversations will stay private between you and the model provider.

-### Configuration
+### Configuration <!-- omit in toc -->

 In order to configure Navie for your own LLM, certain environment variables need to be set for AppMap services.